corda/corda-docs/content/en/docs/corda-enterprise/4.5/notary/scaling-a-notary-cluster.md

 - scaling
 - notary
 - cluster
-title: Scaling A Notary Cluster
+title: Scaling a notary cluster
 weight: 8
 ---

-# Scaling A Notary Cluster
+# Scaling a notary cluster

 As described in the [Corda Enterprise notary service overview](ha-notary-service-overview.md), a HA notary cluster is made up of two main components, each of which can be scaled up or down to facilitate the operators needs.